caleb-sudo/graphing_calculator/README.md

 # graphing_calculator
-a simple graphing calculator made with python using matplotlib and pandas.
+a simple graphing calculator made with python using matplotlib, yfinance, pandas, numpy, and tkinter.

 in development